 1- Prep your skin first

 Hopefully, you already moisturize prior to applying your makeup.
-There’s no need to change your skincare routine (unless you’re not using the right products for your skin type, which you can read all about here).
+There’s no need to change your skincare routine (unless you’re not using the right products for your skin type).
 All you need to do is complete your skincare regimen prior to putting your makeup on.

 2- Prevent flashback by using the right foundation

 The camera’s flash can most certainly be flattering, but with the wrong foundation, your skin will look washed out and pale.